samkaufman/morello/README.md

 also, if synthesizing a 4x4x4 matrix multiplication or a pipeline of matrix multiplications, you'll have a head-start by reusing that database.

-## Logging

-Morello logs useful, additional information via the [log](https://docs.rs/log/latest/log/) crate.
-Consider setting `RUST_LOG=info` in your shell environment to see these logs.

 ## Manual Scheduling

 While Morello is primarily intended as a synthesizer, its IR can also be a convenient